How Confident Can You Be In Your Retirement Savings?

 To help us answer that and other retirement-related savings questions, we contacted Eric D. Brotman.
 Mr. Brotman is the principal of an independent firm that assists clients with wealth creation, preservation, and distribution.
 He’s been providing financial planning advice since 1994 and has authored Retire Wealthy.

-Q. According to the Employee Benefit Research Institute, only 21 percent of workers are very confident in their retirement savings.
+Q. It seems very few of us are very confident in our retirement savings.
 Why do you think that’s true?

 Mr. Brotman: Americans lack basic financial literacy, and as a result, it is almost impossible to have confidence in one’s own ability to manage financial affairs.